Read about more international climbing destinations in our November Adventure Travel issue, available now.

 “That was the park ranger,” says Inbal Katznelson, one of the country’s top female climbers, with a sigh.
 “He says we’re not supposed to climb after sunset.”

 “That’s it?!”
 I ask.
 “No climbing after dark?
 That’s an actual rule?
 What is this, summer camp?”
-Based on the exchange I witnessed, I thought our moms were going to see us get our heads chopped off on CNN.

 “Welcome to Israel,” says Inbal, “where no one understands climbers, especially park rangers.
 It’s a common pain the ass.”